 Last thing to do before taking a break.
 Water the plugs thoroughly, and then every day until the plugs are rooted, this will be between 10-14 days.
 After that, watering twice a week should keep them nice and happy.

 One tray of 18 Grass Plugs can cover an area up to 50 square feet when planted on 12-15" centers.

 No, St Augustine is a more aggressive growing grass and will grow over the Zoysia.

-1 grass tray of 18 plugs planted 12 inches apart will cover 50 square feet
+1 grass tray of 18 plugs planted on 12-15" centers will cover 50 square feet

 Planted plug spacing will determine how long it will take.
 In the summer months on the recommended 12” centers, plugs should start to fill in and meet approximately 45-60 days after planting.
 Consistent fertilizer and watering in the beginning will enhance growth and shorten the fill in time.